aleks-fofanov/terraform-aws-ecs-traefik-service/README.md

 ### Example With [Traefik Dashboard](https://docs.traefik.io/configuration/api/) Enabled

-This example launches a Traefik service in ECS using `FARGATE` with enabled dashboard and API endpoints.
+This example launches a Traefik setvice in ECS using `FARGATE` with enabled dashboard and API endpoints.
 Basic auth is enabled by default for both.
 You can use `openssl` to generate password for basic auth:
 ```bash
 openssl passwd -apr1